TunnlTo/desktop-app/README.md

 - Required
 - Example: `10.0.64.1/32`

+### Endpoint
+The endpoint for the WireGuard server.

+- Required
+- Example: `100.100.100.100:54236`

 ### DNS
 The DNS server to use for the WireGuard tunnel.
-If left blank, the default DNS server will be used.

 - Optional
+- If left blank, the default DNS server will be used.
 - Use a comma to separate multiple DNS servers
 - Example: `1.1.1.1, 8.8.8.8`

-### Public Key
-- Required
-- The Public Key for the WireGuard tunnel.

-### Preshared Key
-- Optional
-- The Preshared Key for the WireGuard tunnel.

 ### Allowed Apps
+The list of applications that can use the WireGuard tunnel.

 - Optional
-- The list of applications that can use the WireGuard tunnel.
-If left blank, all applications will be allowed.
+- If left blank, all applications will be allowed.
 - Use a comma to separate multiple applications.
 - If this parameter is used, the Allowed IP's parameter must also be set.
 - Use the full path to the executable or list the process name without the .exe extension, for example:
   - `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`
   - `chrome, msoffice, firefox`

-### Endpoint
-- Required
-- The endpoint for the WireGuard server.
-- Example: `100.100.100.100:54236`

 ### Disallowed Apps
 The list of applications that cannot use the WireGuard tunnel.